If you approach a manufacturer directly, or use a middleman, it’s different.

 An intro letter we have sent while sourcing a new product: Hi.
 Looking to use this product for ecommerce.
 May you help advise the total weight of XXXXXX?
 Wishing to calculate my freight cost to customer.

-During chat: The rep was engaged in a conversation and further explanation was added that we ship via air and not via sea.
+Example of a precise question during chat: The rep was engaged in a conversation and further explanation was added that we ship via air and not via sea.
 As the rep did not respond about the exact weight, we asked "10 grams?" directly, and they replied with "about 20 grams" as the direct question leaves them open to liability.
-That said, there is still a risk that needs to be managed.
-Therefore, Finance was still calculated with a margin understanding it is an estimate.

 Will add to this as more is thought of.